emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 <h4>Facebook Share Button seems to show an incorrect number!
 Why?</h4>

 The count result is common for share and like interactions.
 Please, see here https://developers.facebook.com/docs/plugins/like-button/ There are counters for posting an article or sharing a page content.
 These are two seperate different interactions.
 But you can include the Share button next to the Like button, having more sharing options to display on your website and not feeling confused about the similar counters.
 You will have two different buttons together, with one counter only to display.

+<h4>Disclaimer</h4>

+E-MAILiT is an advertising-supported service, which means that we are able to offer many of our services without charge to you by displaying advertising on our platform and on partner websites.
+Revenue generated from these ads supports E-MAILiT.
+We're displaying these targeted ads (this feature is optional and can be turned off anytime or you can use it exclusively for you by monetizing your website through a share button like ours, also for free) so we can continue offering free products and services that help you expand your awareness and generate money too!
+Delivering and maintaining such a platform to you is expensive but if you don’t want to participate we perfectly understand!

 == Screenshots ==
 01. Sharing buttons